curlew-knotwork/djembe/README.md

 | **Oral** | PA | TA | PA | - | TA | PA | TA | - | GUN | - | GO | DO | DUN | - | GO | DO |

 ### [ 2 ] Yankadi (12/8 - Seductive Swing)
-**Master's Note:** Drag the notes slightly behind the beat for the deep groove.
+**Note:** Drag the notes slightly behind the beat for the deep groove.

 | Beat | 1 | . | . | 2 | . | . | 3 | . | . | 4 | . | . |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |